AppZung/react-native-code-push/docs/api-js.md

 * [allowRestart](#codepushallowrestart): Re-allows programmatic restarts to occur as a result of an update being installed, and optionally, immediately restarts the app if a pending update had attempted to restart the app while restarts were disallowed.
 This is an advanced API and is only necessary if your app explicitly disallowed restarts via the `disallowRestart` method.

-* [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.
+* [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app release channel has an update available.

 * [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
 This is an advanced API, and is useful when a component within your app (for example an onboarding process) needs to ensure that no end-user interruptions can occur during its lifetime.